d2l-ai/d2l-en/chapter_natural-language-processing-pretraining/word2vec.md

 ![The skip-gram model considers the conditional probability of generating context words given a center word. ](../img/skip-gram.svg)
 :label:`fig_skip_gram`

-In the skip-gram model, each word is represented as two $d$-dimensional vectors, which are used to calculate conditional probabilities.
+In the skip-gram model, each word has two $d$-dimensional-vector representations for calculating conditional probabilities.
 More concretely,
 for any word with index $i$ in the dictionary, denote by $\mathbf{v}_i\in\mathbb{R}^d$